 And of course, you also get the fourteen club dividers that most good bags include in their design concept these days.

 I was also impressed by the overall sturdiness of the bag.
-It’s solid enough that it should stand up well to the test of time.
+It’s solid enough that it should stand bags up well to the test of time.
 Good news, considering the fact that this is one of the priciest bags on our list today.
-Kind of a standard move on the part of TaylorMade, a company that’s never been known for its bargain prices.
+Kind of a stand bags ard move on the part of TaylorMade, a company that’s never been known for its bargain prices.

 It seems like you are paying a little bit extra for the name factor.
 There’s no denying that it’s a great bag, but if it had come from a company that didn’t make some of the most popular clubs in the game, it would probably be cheaper.